 6. Exciter (2001)

 Worst Part Of It: How it’s been treated by the band and its fanbase ever since.
-Its bright and tender attitude might have marked a too clear cut from the struggling DEPECHE MODE of the 1990s for many people.
-And they should have kept the poor electro-clash attempt The Dead Of Night off the record for sure.
+For many people, it’s bright and tender attitude might have been too clear a cut from the struggling Depeche Mode of the 1990s.
+Also they should have kept the poor electro-clash attempt The Dead Of Night off the record for sure.

-Best Part Of It: I already told you that before but that album was actually the last one DEPECHE MODE were really surprising and didn’t fulfil the expectations of their fanbase.
-The reduced electronic patterns of BJÖRK producer Mark Bell spread a new delicate sensuality, resulting in some of Gahan’s best vocal works so far in songs like When The Body Speaks and Goodnight Lovers.
-It’s not dark and gloomy and it’s these circumstances alone which make Exciter so interesting and… well, truly exciting.
+Best Part Of It: I already told you that before but that album was actually the last one Depeche Mode managed to surprise us with, as it didn’t fulfill the expectations of their fanbase.
+The reduced electronic patterns of Björk producer Mark Bell spread a new delicate sensuality, resulting in some of Gahan’s best vocal works so far in songs like When The Body Speaks and Goodnight Lovers.
+It’s not dark and gloomy, and it’s these circumstances alone which make Exciter so interesting and… well, truly exciting.

 Most Memorable Song: When The Body Speaks